dhis2/dhis2-docs/src/user/managing-dashboards.md

 ## About dashboards

-The Dashboards app makes it possible to present a high level overview of your data, including displaying analytical objects such as maps, charts, reports and tables, and displaying descriptions and other textual information.
+The Dashboards app makes it possible to present a high level overview of your data, including displaying analytical objects such as maps, charts, reports and tables, as well as displaying text-based information, resource links, and app widgets.

 Features of the Dashboards app include:
 * View and print dashboards
 * Create and edit dashboards
-* Share dashboards with other users and user groups
+* Share dashboards with users and user groups
 * Apply temporary filters while viewing dashboards
 * Responsive view on mobile devices and small screens
 * Access dashboards while offline

-As an example, a user or administrator could create a dashboard called "Antenatal care" containing all relevant information on antenatal care.
-This dashboard could then be shared with the user group called "ANC control", which might consist of all users of the ANC control program.
-All users within this group would then be able to view the same dashboard.

 The Dashboards app can be personalized in the following ways:
 * [Set the height of the bar displaying the list of available dashboards](#dashboards_personalize_bar)